 Stay hydrated and drink plenty of water!
 Pack a re-usable water bottle to cut down on plastic waste.
 Plus, it’s easy to refill while you’re out adventuring.

 Just like any other summer getaway, you’ll want to protect your skin.
 No one wants to start the trip with a sunburn.

 You’ll be doing a lot of physical activity, so pack some healthy snacks to keep yourself fueled.
-Snack bars, like Clif Bars, and trail mix are the perfect summit snack.
+Honey Stinger Waffles or Cracker Bars are the perfect summit snack.

 We all have camera phones with, honestly, really great cameras!
 But keeping a charge on a long day can be a challenge.
 Bring a back-up camera to capture all those mountain memories.
 We suggest something durable and waterproof, like a GoPro.

 If you’ve got it, bring it.
-There’s plenty of hammock-able spots on the mountain.
+There are plenty of hammock-able spots on the mountain.
 You’ll be wishing you could swing life away all day.